KCL-Planning/ROSPlan/_tutorials/tutorial_10.md

 KCL: (/rosplan_plan_dispatcher) Dispatching action [1, localise, 10.461119, 60.000000]
 ```

-You should see that the tutorial interface we just wrote is pickng up the first *undock* action, and that the Knowledge Base is modified accordingly.
+You should see that the tutorial interface we just wrote is picking up the first `undock` action, and that the Knowledge Base is modified accordingly.
 The execution then hangs on the localisation action, since we removed that simulated interface.
-You will have to interrupt the script with `ctrl+c`.
+You will have to interrupt the script with *ctrl+c*.
 You can also cancel the plan dispatch by calling a service:

 ```
 rosservice call /rosplan_plan_dispatcher/cancel_dispatch